The Risks of Smoking or Snorting Adderall

-Abuse of Adderall Leads to Addiction
+Misuse of Adderall Leads to Addiction

-For those with a condition like ADHD, this timed release moderates symptoms for a long time; for people who abuse the drug, however, the slower release of dopamine may become addictive, and they will then begin to crave a faster release.
-Their body will likely develop a tolerance to the drug over time, meaning they will need to take more to get the original effects.
+For those with a condition like ADHD, this timed release moderates symptoms for a long time; for people who misuse the drug, however, the slower release of dopamine may become addictive, and they will then begin to crave a faster release.
+Their body will also likely develop a tolerance to the drug over time, meaning they will need to take more to get the original effects.

-Regardless of how a person abuses Adderall, taking this drug with no medical reason is dangerous and can lead to addiction.
+Regardless of how a person misuses Adderall, taking this drug with no medical reason is dangerous and can lead to addiction.
 Stimulants can cause heart problems, lung damage, and even affect memory and cognition.
 It is important to get help to detox from the drug and then enter a complete rehabilitation program to treat stimulant addiction.

 Treatment for Adderall Addiction